hritvik-soni/Geekster-Assignment-FS_10/Instagram-Backend-Weekly-Test/README.md

 ## Project Summary

-Restaurant Management Service API is a Assignment to practice mapping , APis and SignIn and SignUP users in springboot.
+Instagram Backend is a Assignment to practice mapping , APis and SignIn and SignUP createPost and get post by id in springboot.

   #### Features for Employee

 - Create /SignUp user
 - SignIn user(Send token on mail for verification)
 - SignOut user (Delete token)
-- Create Order (Create the order using Foofitem id and user Id )
+- Create Post (Create the Post using email and token and post link)
-- create List of food item
-- create Admin (special email for admin only)
+- Get post by id(get the specific post by providin email, token and post id)

 ## Authors